Body integrity dysphoria: Literature

 Fictional literature specifically focusing on BID is rare.
-Career of Evil by Robert Galbraith (pseudonym of J.K.
-Rowling) references BID.
+Career of Evil by J.K.
+Rowling (under pen name Robert Galbraith) references BID in a negative light.
 Headcheese by Jess Hagemann includes themes related to BID and voluntary amputation.

 Film

 The documentary Whole, directed by Melody Gilbert, follows individuals with BID, offering insight into their coping mechanisms and societal reactions.
 The comedy film Armless, directed by Habib Azar, follows John, a man with BID who leaves his wife and travels to New York City in search of a doctor willing to amputate his arms.

 Television

 BID has been featured in fictional series on television.
 CSI: NY (Season 1, Episode 6, "Outside Man", 2004) featured an investigation about the death of a man who had his physically healthy leg amputated.
 Nip/Tuck (Season 3, Episode 7, "Ben White", 2005) included a character with BID who requests the amputation of his healthy leg.
 Casualty (Season 22, Episode 21, 2008) portrayed a woman who intentionally had her leg amputated by a train and was diagnosed with BID.
 Similarly, Mental (Season 1, Episode 12, "Life and Limb," 2009) depicts a factory worker who chopped off his fingers and refused reattachment surgery.
 Psychiatrist Dr. Charles treats a man with BID in Chicago Med (Season 1, Episode 13, "Us", 2016).